WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 Export to your tablet as a tr file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This action exports the project as a tr file to your tablet.
-This file can be given to others to import into their installation of BTT Recorder so that they can work on it, or it can be used as a source audio file for BTT Recorder.
+You can give this file to others to import into their installation of BTT Recorder so that they can work on it, or you can use it as a source audio file for BTT Recorder.

 To create a tr file on your tablet, perform the following steps: